dreamgrove/dreamgrove/content/balance/guide/azerite.md

 - {{< spell 288989 "Treacherous Covenant" >}} - Though potentially risky, the payoff from Treacherous Covenant is large, being nearly as strong as Streaking Stars on single target and scaling with multiple targets.

-The ideal setup for almost all PvE situations is to have 3 Streaking Stars traits, and 1 Pulsar trait, with the last 2 traits simply being whatever you can get.
+The ideal setup for almost all PvE situations is to have 3 Streaking Stars traits, and 1 Arcanic Pulsar trait, with the last 2 traits simply being whatever you can get.
 Generally these last 2 traits are stat increasing traits like Treacherous Covenant or Blightborne Infusion, or a DoT trait like Power of the Moon.
 Of course make sure to sim your Azerite, that will ultimately tell you what traits to run.